 Easy access accounts

 You never know what’s round the corner, so it’s good to have some of your money easily available should you need it.
 With cash in the bank, you can always cover unexpected costs when they arise.
-Put your savings in an ordinary bank account, though, and you may not earn as much interest, and even when you do, your interest rate may be subject to a low maximum balance.
+Put your savings in an ordinary bank account, though, and you may not earn as much interest.

 Shawbrook’s easy access accounts are a bit like having your cake and eating it.
 You earn a competitive, variable rate and you can choose whether the interest is paid annually or monthly.
 Like everything we do at Shawbrook, it’s clear, simple and gimmick-free.